 Deeply critical of many artists’ focus on the more material aspects of the contemporary world, Breuer-Weil depicts his semi-apocalyptic worlds through visual symbols.
 The experience of many of his paintings can be likened to awe of the Sublime – the sensation of being surrounded by the metaphysical power of one’s own existence.
 This is big stuff.
 However, Breuer-Weil’s world is not an angry one.
 The artist cleverly juxtaposes the weighty subjects of mortality and existence in a way that appears dreamlike but not nightmarish.
 His work does not attempt to confront or challenge the viewer; rather it inspires an awareness and acceptance of their place in a busy world.

 Colour plays with light to radiate life into the hollow space of The Vaults.
 Paintings, statues and visitors emerge out of the shadows as you traverse the innards and cavernous depths of Waterloo.
 The steady rumble of trains above is a constant reflection of what the artist is writing about: what goes underneath, inside and around the formalities of the real world is the deep, contemplative psyche of David Breuer-Weil’s Project 4.

-David Breuer-Weil’s Project 4 is at The Vaults from the 7th February – 24th March 2013.
-For further information about David Breur-Weil visit here.
+David Breuer-Weil’s Project 4 is at The Vaults from 7th February until 24th March 2013.
+For further information visit the artist’s website here.